 From the Seattle Times: “Underneath, you have structural sexism, different criteria for being qualified, and then a different set of glasses for viewing (male versus female) candidates; some people just can’t wrap their minds around a woman at an executive level.
 What if it had been Ms. Trump and Mr. Clinton…”

 From Cosmopolitan: “If she [#Amy Klobuchar] decides to run for the presidency, she will definitely be a force for the other candidates to contend with…”

-The Girl Talk is a great new podcast, which kicked off with a show about women running for office, “Women Run Illinois.”
-Around minute-25, I summarize the challenges, as well as the opportunities, for women who run.
+The Girl Talk is a terrific podcast, which kicked-off with a show about women running for office, “Women Run Illinois.”
+Around minute-25, I summarize the challenges, and opportunities for women.

-Crain’s Chicago Business has been covering politics and women’s policy matters with great attention.
+Crain’s Chicago Business covers politics and women’s policy matters carefully.
 Here is an op ed I wrote for it, on repealing #Obamacare, and the draconian impact that would have on women: “Women in Congress: we’re watching your vote.“

 The Chicago Tribune has been covering the issue of women’s political engagement, running for office, and otherwise participating in the public square.
-Here is a lovely piece about some #ShePersisted Chicago women running, in which I discuss the importance of their commitment to a better world.
+Here is a lovely piece about some Chicago women candidates, in which I discuss the importance of their commitment.

-Ace Daily Herald reporter Marie Wilson on “why so few suburban mayors?”
-Among my comments are these, in which I try to speak to the crux of the matter:
+Ace Daily Herald reporter Marie Wilson on: “why so few suburban mayors?”
+Among my comments are these:

 “Another reason, says author Sive, could be a bias toward women holding executive offices.
 ‘They’re the most difficult for women to achieve across politics, business and the philanthropic world.
 The higher up the institutional ladder you go, the fewer women there are,’ she said.